An Official Journal of the Association for Applied Sport Psychology

-CSSEP is a forum for scientifically driven case studies, broadly defined.
+CSSEP is a forum for scientifically driven case studies, broadly defined to include both research and reports on practice.
 The journal is open to the use of diverse practical and methodological approaches derived from the international community.
-Manuscripts considered for publication in CSSEP will present approaches and results from high-quality empirical research and/or systematic interventions.
-Each case study must demonstrate practical and academic rigor that goes beyond description of processes to interpretive qualities and relevance outside of a single context.
+Manuscripts considered for publication in CSSEP will present approaches and results from high-quality systematic interventions, with each case study demonstrating practical and academic rigor that goes beyond description of processes to consider interpretive qualities and relevance outside of a single context.
+Case studies focusing on the implementation of empirical research are encouraged, but authors should note that manuscripts with a primary focus on original empirical research, even if in applied settings, are likely to be more suitable to other journals.

-This unique collection of case studies is continually updated online and covers important emerging and established areas of sport and exercise psychology.
-Case studies will begin with reflections on the context and the key agents involved, with special attention paid to the authors, their approach to practice, their philosophy, and a brief outline of the experiences that have helped shape and evolve their particular approach (strategies).
-Then, after a detailed explanation of the case itself and the focal interventions (tactics) and outcomes, there will be a strong focus on reflection.
-The authors will be required to reflect on their experience, the effectiveness of their approach, things they would do differently, and major lessons learned.
+To assist authors considering a submission to CSSEP, it is suggested that case studies will begin with reflections on the context and the key agents involved, with special attention paid to the authors, their approach to practice, their philosophy, and a brief outline of the experiences that have helped shape and evolve their particular approach (strategies).
+Then, after a detailed explanation of the case itself and the focal interventions and outcomes, there will be a strong focus on reflection.
+Authors are required to reflect on their experience, the effectiveness of their approach, things they would do differently, and major lessons learned.
+In addition to more traditional case studies, the editorial team welcome submissions that may address the following:

 The online journal serves as a searchable library of cases.
 Cases can be purchased individually, or users can access all cases with an individual or institutional subscription.
 Subscriptions provide subscribers full access to the journal’s content, as well as to digital archives of back volumes.

-If you wish to contact the Editor-in-Chief for any reason (e.g., becoming a reviewer, interest in joining the editorial board, issue about journal policy), please e-mail Robert Schinke at email@example.com.
+If you wish to contact the Editor-in-Chief for any reason (e.g., becoming a reviewer, interest in joining the editorial board, issue about journal policy), please e-mail Richard Thelwell at firstname.lastname@example.org.

 Please visit the Ethics Policy page for information about the policies followed by CSSEP.